JuliaImages/ImageView.jl/README.md

-Here we used `imshow` to create the first window, and then extracted the `zoomregion` and `slicedata` information from that display and used them to intialize a second window with the second image.
+Here we used `imshow` to create the first window, and then extracted the `zoomregion` and `slicedata` information from that display and used them to initialize a second window with the second image.
 If you zoom, pan, or change the slice plane in one window, it makes the same change in the other.